EricssonBroadcastServices/iOSClientPlayer/Documentation/enabling-airplay.md

 view.addSubview(airplayButton)
 ```

+For applications targeting `iOS 11.0+` there is an additional option in the form of `AVRoutePickerView`.

 #### Background Modes
 Client applications who wish to continue *Airplay* once a user locks their screen or navigates from the app need to set the relevant `Capabilities` in their *Xcode* project.